How to repair pedestals

+That is exactly what happened to me.
 I got this old table at a yard sale for $10.
 Since it was taken apart, I really didn’t know how bad the pedestals were.
-You can see the legs are a little wonky…. attached but off kilter.
+You can see the legs are a little wonky…. attached but off-kilter.

-When I got it out to paint it, I realized why it was so cheap.
-I didn’t have a clue what the problem was until I turned them upside down and investigated.
+When I got it out to paint, I realized why it was so cheap.
+I didn’t know the problem until I turned them upside down and investigated.

 Now, both pedestals are all fixed up.

 I lightly distressed this table.
-I’ve been looking for some chairs to go with it, but haven’t found any yet.
+I’ve been looking for some chairs to go with it, but haven’t found any.
 If I can’t sell it as is, I may take it apart and use the pedestals to make two separate tables.

 I painted this sweet table using Annie Sloan Chalk Paint in my HomeRight sprayer.
-So easy!
-You can read the details in my post—ASCP in a HomeRight Finish Max.
+It was so easy!
+You can read the details in my post, ASCP in a HomeRight Finish Max.

-Have you used the “toothpick trick” before?
+Have you used the “toothpick trick” to repair pedestals or other wood furniture?
 It sure does work great!

 gail